Things to consider when you buy a Synology or QNAP NAS

 HDD and SSD Compatibility on your QNAP or Synology NAS

 ALL modern NAS server devices require SATA connected Hard drives (HDD) and Solid State Drives (SSD) for installation.
 You can setup and run a QNAP or Synology NAS with just 1 drive if need be and add a 2nd drive later (for those with a tighter budget) and pretty much all of the modern units are compatibile with upto the very latest 10 and 12TB NAS Hard Drives from WD, Seagate and HGST, as well as prety much any SATA based SSD – However remember that as fast as the drive you choose might be, you will always have a maximum speed of your network connection (1GBe typcially) or internet connection, so only really install SSD if you plan on using them for SSD Caching or file editing on the fly.
-Be sure to check the compatibility list of drives before ordering or contact SPAN.COM directly HERE to check before buying you perfect NAS with them.
+Be sure to check the compatibility list of drives before ordering or contact US directly HERE to check before buying you perfect NAS with them.

 Western Digital NAS